 Thus, we write

 In the two forthcoming Sections~\ref{subsection:upper_bound} and~\ref{subsection:lower_bound}, we show upper and lower bounds on the right-hand side of~\eqref{important_equation:apos}.
-This will give raise to a natural choice for the equilibrated error estimator.
+This will give rise to a natural choice for the equilibrated error estimator.
 Henceforth, we refer to the square root of the left-hand side of~\eqref{important_equation:apos} as to the exact error of the method.
-In particular, the exact error is the square root of the sum of the square of the error of primal~\eqref{VEM:primal} and mixed~\eqref{VEM:mixed} VEMs.
+In particular, the exact error is the square root of the sum of the square of the error of the primal~\eqref{VEM:primal} and mixed~\eqref{VEM:mixed} methods.